Top steam generator iron brands to buy in 2020

 - 5% had problems with the soleplate

-Make sure you buy a steam generator that’s been put through our tough soleplate and limescale resistance tests by reading our guide to the best steam generators to buy in 2019.
+Make sure you buy a steam generator that’s been put through our tough soleplate and limescale resistance tests by reading our guide to the best steam generators to buy.

 Cheap Philips steam generators

 Philips' entry-level range of steam generators, such as their FastCare models, cost around £100-£150.